 the ridge tops.
 The Lagoon and Freshwater skirts the wetlands, passing Tegoora rock on its way north.
 The wetlands are seasonal, the roads may be closed during the summer rainy season, and parts of the track may under water, or overgrown, lost in heavy grass growth.

-There are several lookouts along the trail overlooking the airport, Town Common, Tegoora rock, Castle Hill, Palm Island Group, Magnetic Island, and surrounding beaches.
-The trail takes you up to the summit of Mt Marlow (213 metres) and down into the old Bald Rock carpark.
+The walk has spectacular views over the Town Common wetlands and along the coastline.
+Many Peaks Track has several lookouts overlooking the airport, Town Common wetlands, Tegoora Rock, Castle Hill, Palm Island Group, Magnetic Island, and surrounding beaches.
+The trail takes you up to the summit of Mt Marlow (213 metres) and descending through vine thickets and woodland towards the wetlands and into the old Bald Rock car park.
 There is a bit of shade along the way which is great in this climate!
 You will also pass by Bald Rock and Tegoora Rock.
 Tegoora is Coonambella (Townsville) language for "thunder'.